ch-stefanhi/chalmers-qubit/README.md

 Quantum Toolbox in Python.
 The requirements are already specified in the `setup.py` file and you can install `chalmers-qubit` simply by downloading this package or cloning it and running the following command:
 ```
-python setup.py install
+pip install .
 ```

-It might be beneficial to install an editable version which can be further customized using the following command:
+It might be beneficial to install an editable version.
+In the editable version, changes to the code are reflected systemwide without requiring a reinstallation.

 ```
-python setup.py develop
+pip install -e .
 ```

 # Usage